shishpt/skoli2/README.md

 # Intro2

-A website regarding a car slaes website.
+A website regarding a car sales website.

 Empahsis on responsive design